 TERMS AND CONDITIONS

-Effective March 1, 2016, AIJIC will no longer intervene in non-payment issues if the delinquent agency or law firm is on our black list and the interpreter requesting our help was an AIJIC member when the information was made available to him or her.
+Effective March 1, 2016, AIJIC no longer intervenes in non-payment issues if the delinquent agency or law firm is on our black list and the interpreter requesting our help was an AIJIC member when the information was made available to him or her.

 If we're helping a member who's owed money, somebody from the AIJIC board will email that member a template for a demand letter that the member will have to fill out with all the pertinent information.
 Please do not forward us invoices or emails that you've exchanged with the delinquent agency or law firm in question for us to figure out what the facts surrounding your specific situation was.